cttnguyen/cttnguyen.github.io/content/english/blog/covid_planning.md

 Without multiple appointments at a time, Cocomelody also turned their 2 changing rooms into 1 large one, so I wasn't constantly bumping elbows on the walls like at David's Bridal.
 I know I'm not so big, but those dresses take up a lot of space, especially when there's multiple in there!

 I did not walk out with the dress I had come in for (it turns out not all dresses were made for sitting in), but Qiara made sure I got a good one ;).
 I won't spoil the surprise with pictures of _the_ dress, but here's a photo of a different dress.
 My mom really wanted to see me in a "princess dress," and I do admit that it gave me Cinderella vibes.
 It just wasn't what I wanted.
-Shoutouts to VIP Casey for taking screenshot photos for me, sorry they're a bit grainy!
+Shoutouts to VIP Casey for taking screenshot photos for me, sorry it's a bit grainy!

 ![](../../images/blog/dressshopping.JPG)